AkramsBookshelf/GCT-Unity/UIManager/TUT_UIDoc.md

 2. Inside the **Visual Element** which acts as our _button container_ **add 3 buttons**

-We want to be able to uniquely distinguish the buttons from eachother.
-We can do this by assigning an **ID**.
+We will assign a unique identifier (**ID**) to the buttons to ensure there is only one instance of that button in a given document.

 3. With the first (top) button selected in the **Hierarchy** in the **Inspector** window
    - Set the ID to **playButton**